 "The ambassador is a lovely chap, very friendly," said a man living next door.
 He claimed that people in the neighbourhood were untroubled by having in their midst the outpost of a nation notorious for slave labour camps and weapons of mass destruction.

-8.30am And for those of you wanting a reminder about his father, look no further than Julian Ryall's profile of Kim Jong-il.
+look no further than Julian Ryall's profile of Kim Jong-il.
 Kim was clearly destined for greatness from an early age.
 He was apparently talking at eight weeks old, wrote six operas and once hit a 38-under-par during his first ever round of golf.

 Kim led a privileged life after the war as North Korea made use of its natural resources and received assistance from Moscow and, later, Beijing while the United States increased its commitment to the government in South Korea.